Skip to content

 Each adventure has its nuances, so even adventures within the same grade may have varying amounts of activity or require different levels of experience or skills.

-Here we provide a more in-depth description of why the trip was assigned its difficulty rating.
+Here we provide a more in-depth description of why the trip was assigned its Trip Level.
 This includes a general description of the amount and types of activity each day and any additional factors to consider such as altitude, climate, or terrain.

 This section also describes: